Kontra Daya

 Kontra Daya (Against Fraud) is an election watchdog based in the Philippines.
 The organization counts teachers, members of the clergy, information technology experts, and activists among its members.
-Member organizations include scientists' organization AGHAM, Alliance of Concerned Teachers, Blogwatch.ph, Computer Professionals Union, Health Action for Human Rights, Health Alliance for Democracy, Kawani Kontra Daya, and Promotion of Church Peoples Response.
+Member organizations include scientists' organization Advocates of Science and Technology for the People (Agham), Alliance of Concerned Teachers, Blogwatch.ph, Computer Professionals Union, Health Action for Human Rights, Health Alliance for Democracy, Kawani Kontra Daya, and Promotion of Church Peoples Response.

 The organization, patterned after international poll watchers' groups, aims to expose cheating and other forms of electoral fraud.

 The late activist priest Joe Dizon served as one its convenors.